mikeferguson/sandbox/sbpl_interface/README.md

 This creates a (hopefully) cleaner interface to SBPL for 7-DOF arm planning.

 ## Overall status:
- * Supports joint constraint goals -- does not yet work with position/orientation constraints
+ * Supports joint and pose constrained goals
  * Should support path constraints, but is untested
  * Pick works (although slow), place is currently not happy
  * Collision checking is slow -- planning takes about 3x longer than the groovy/sbpl_arm_planner